-- Racks should be located near vehicle doors, with markings on the - Bike rack storage should minimize the potential for transit customers to accidentally brush against the drivetrain components - Bikes should not need to be turned around within the vehicle or backed into the vehicle.
+Racks should be located near vehicle doors, with markings on the exterior of the vehicle to indicate where bikes should load.

+- Bike rack storage should minimize the potential for transit customers to accidentally brush against the drivetrain components (chain rings, chain, sprockets). - Bikes should not need to be turned around within the vehicle or backed into the vehicle.